-As you can see, there are several factors to consider.
-The one factor that makes the difference between an excellent workers compensation attorney and an average one is somebody who knows when to take the settlement and when to rely on the weekly payments.
+As you can see, there are several factors to keep in mind.
+The one factor that makes the difference between an excellent workers’ compensation attorney and an average one is somebody who knows when to take the settlement and when to rely on the weekly payments.
 So choose your attorney carefully.

-Lastly, when it comes to receiving medical treatment, in emergency situations make sure to get it right away and to keep as accurate of records as possible.
-When it comes to worker’s compensation, you want everything documented and ready to turn over to the court or to the insurance companies.
+Lastly, when it comes to receiving medical treatment, in emergency situations make sure to get it right away and to keep records as accurate as possible.
+When it comes to workers’ compensation, you want everything documented and ready to turn over to the court or to the insurance companies.